-Our hybrid executive MPH offers a flexible curriculum that students can tailor to fit their career and practice goals.
+Our hybrid executive MPH offers a flexible curriculum that you can tailor to fit your career and practice goals.
 Online classes comprise the core curriculum, with elective options online or in person at the yearly Public Health Institute.

 The program is designed for health professionals with an advanced degree, such as an M.D., D.D.S., D.V.M., Pharm.D., Ph.D., M.S., or public health professional with significant work experience who have completed a Public Health Core Concept Certificate.